 Variable Value holddown-timer <0-3600> Defines how long the recovering or restarting system remains in a non-Layer 3 forwarding mode for the peer router MAC address.
 The default is 60.
-If you disable RSMLT on a VLAN, non default values for this variable do not save across restarts. holdup-timer <0-9999> Defines how long the RSMLT system maintains forwarding for its peer.
+If you disable RSMLT on a VLAN, non default values for this variable do not save across restarts.

+Variable Value Note: You cannot clear the static IPv6 routes during the RSMLT holddown timer, which defines how long the RSMLT device does not particpate in Layer 3 forwarding.
+If you try to clear the static IPv6 routes during the holddown timer, the system displays the following output: Static routes cannot be cleared until the RSMLT holddown period is done (in 39 seconds).
+Try again later. holdup-timer <0-9999> Defines how long the RSMLT system maintains forwarding for its peer.
 The value is a range from 0 to 3600 seconds or 9999.
 9999 means infinity.
 The default is 180.
 If you disable RSMLT on a VLAN, non default values for this variable do not save across restarts.

-Variable Value <1-4084> Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to

-Variable Value 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+Variable Value <1-4084> Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.